Timeline of major famines in India during British rule

 The timeline of major famines in India during British rule covers major famines on the Indian subcontinent from 1765 to 1947.
 The famines included here occurred both in the princely states (regions administered by Indian rulers), British India (regions administered either by the British East India Company from 1765 to 1857; or by the British Crown, in the British Raj, from 1858 to 1947) and Indian territories independent of British rule such as the Maratha Empire.

 The year 1765 is chosen as the start year because that year the British East India Company, after its victory in the Battle of Buxar, was granted the Diwani (rights to land revenue) in the region of Bengal (although it would not directly administer Bengal until 1784 when it was granted the Nizamat, or control of law and order.)
 The year 1947 is the year in which the British Raj was dissolved and the new successor states of Dominion of India and Dominion of Pakistan were established.
 The eastern half of the Dominion of Pakistan would become the People's Republic of Bangladesh in 1971.

 A "major famine" is defined according to a magnitude scale, which is an end-to-end assessment based on total excess death.
-According to it: (a) a minor famine is accompanied by less than 999 excess deaths); (b) a moderate famine by between 1,000 and 9,999 excess deaths; (c) a major famine by between 10,000 to 99,999 excess deaths; (d) a great famine by between 100,000 to 999,999 excess deaths; and (e) a catastrophic famine by more than 1 million excess deaths.
+According to it: (a) a minor famine is accompanied by less than 999 excess deaths); (b) a moderate famine by between 1,000 and 9,999 excess deaths; (c) a major famine by between 10,000 and 99,999 excess deaths; (d) a great famine by between 100,000 and 999,999 excess deaths; and (e) a catastrophic famine by more than 1 million excess deaths.